 To make it Full Edition, please register as shareware.

 1. UWP Version

-For the UWP version, you can get the Full Edition License in the Windows Store “in-app purchase”.
-To access the Windows Store, please click the badge below or open the “About” dialog box of the TuneBrowser.
+For the UWP version, you can get the Full Edition License in the Microsoft Store “in-app purchase”.
+To access the Microsoft Store, please click the badge below or open the “About” dialog box of the TuneBrowser.

 You don’t have to manage the license key for the UWP version.
 Confirmation of the license will be done automatically through the Windows OS.

 - Please note:

 - The license issued by the Microsoft Store is valid for the UWP version only.

 - To get the TuneBrowser license in the Microsoft Store, the Microsoft account is required.

 For the desktop x64/x86 versions, you can get the license key by registering via PayPal, then enter that license key into the TuneBrowser.